-- SAS applications are in the nm to mm range and otherwise only limited by imagination. - SAS is used alone, but often complementary to other methods, e.g. microscopy. - Scattering is similar to diffraction (but different). - SAS data analysis can be tough math, or make use of readily available approximations, models and software. - SAS does not see atoms but larger, interesting features over many length scales. - Precision of structural parameters can be 1Å or better.
+- SAS applications are in the nm to μm range and otherwise only limited by imagination. - SAS does not see atoms, but larger, interesting features over many length scales. - Precision of structural parameters such as R_g can be 1Å or better. - SAS is used alone, but often complementary to other methods, such as microscopy, NMR. - Scattering is similar to diffraction but does not require crystals. - SAS data analysis is application dependent, using a diverse set of approximations, models and software.